harikrishnan-kp/notes/xilinxs/vitis/vitis unified.md

 The Vitis™ unified software platform enables the development of embedded software and accelerated applications on heterogeneous Xilinx® platforms including FPGAs, SoCs, and Versal™ ACAPs.

-## The platform includes the following tools & libraries
+## This kit includes the following tools & libraries
 - `Vitis` (previously xilinx sdk) is an integrated development environment (IDE) based on eclips.
 - [`vitis HLS`](vitis%20HLS.md): High Level Synthesis – develop hardware acceleration on FPGA using C, C++, or OpenCL instead of Verilog/VHDL.
 -  `Vitis Embedded` – For developing C/C++  application code running on embedded Arm processors